Alex-Dolia/Resource_Allocation_w_Dhondt/README.txt

-Allocation_Optimization_using_DHont.ipynb and Allocation_Optimization_using_DHont.sql are resource allocation that implemented in Python and SQL for BigQuery.
+Allocation_Optimization_using_DHont.ipynb and Allocation_Optimization_using_DHont.sql are resource allocation that are implemented in Python and SQL for BigQuery.
 It was tested for BigQuery but it might work in other version of SQL.

 Problem statement: